sibalonat/softwarehouse/README.md

 SOFTWAREHOUSE is a simulation of a software development company, built with Laravel and Vue 3.

-When a user registers, a game is automatically created for them with an initial budget of 5000.
-The application includes multiple cron schedules that run jobs to create and delete projects, developers, and salesforce based on certain conditions.
+Upon registration, each user is automatically initiated into a game with a starting budget of 5000.
+The application is designed with multiple cron schedules that execute tasks to dynamically create and remove projects, developers, and salesforce based on predefined conditions.

 The navigation is divided into three sections: